Signs Of Marijuana Use And Abuse: Weed Addiction Symptoms

 Sobriety is the norm whether at home or work.
 Individuals who are high on cannabis can be a risk to those around them and, therefore, it is important to identify them so that they can get help positively.
 The following are some of the physical marijuana symptoms abusers display.

 - Red Eyes – Bloodshot marijuana eyes are a tell-tale giveaway that someone has taken weed.
-Many people have questioned why does marijuana make your eyes red?
+Many people have questioned why does marijuana make the eyes red?
 Well, pot, slang for weed, can cause blood pressure to come down, consequently dilating blood vessels and increasing blood flow, hence the marijuana red eyes.

 - Dilated Pupils – Does marijuana dilate pupils?
 Studies have shown that regular use of pot causes a condition known as mydriasis.
 This is the activation of the iris dilator and sphincter muscles.
 The result is dilated marijuana pupils as the parasympathetic nervous system gets triggered.